nodrogluap/MinNO/README.md

 1. Download the prebuilt ``MinNO.exe`` executable for Windows from [releases page](https://github.com/nodrogluap/MinNO/releases) and place it on the desktop.

 2. Start your experiment using MinKNOW as per usual, with live base calling enabled.
-Suppose you are writing the experiment output data to D:\data\.
+Suppose you are writing the experiment output data to D:\data.
 Once the experiment is running, Shift+Right click on the desktop, and choose the "Open PowerShell window here" option (or "Open command window here" depending on the Windows version).
 Start MinNO by typing the following at the command prompt (in this case, stopping after 2 billion bases have been generated):

 ```
-minno 2e9 D:\data\reads\experiment_name\fastq\pass
+.\minno 2e9 D:\data\reads\experiment_name\fastq\pass
 ```

 3. The sequencing will automatically stop after 2 billion bases have been called.